 1. Cab drivers

 There’s a reason why cabbies around the world are viciously fighting back against Uber and Lyft.
-On top of ruining their profits in the immediate future, both ride-sharing companies are working on developing autonomous taxis that would knock everyone — including their own drivers — out of the game.
+On top of ruining their profits in the immediate future, both ride-hailing companies are working on developing autonomous taxis that would knock everyone — including their own drivers — out of the game.
 With both companies partnering with automakers to help make this happen, the end could be near for taxi drivers.